At a Glance

 Dates and Prices

-This tour will run in September 2022, aiming to take advantage of the dry season when wildlife populations congregate around water sources.
-This is also the time of year when Wildebeest and Zebra cross the Mara River en masse, which is truly an incredible spectacle.
-The tour will run from September 1st to September 12th.
+This tour will run in June 2023, aiming to take advantage of the dry season when wildlife populations congregate around water sources.
+This is also the time of year when Wildebeest and Zebra migrate through the Western Corridor of the Serengeti, which is truly an incredible spectacle.
+The tour will run from June 4th to June 15th,

-The cost of this trip is £4,795 per person excl. international flights.
+The cost of this trip is £8,795 per person excl. international flights.
 This includes all meals, accommodation and wildlife-focussed activities.
 All drinks besides water are excluded.
-We are pleased to confirm that there is no single for this trip.
-To secure a booking, a deposit payment of £1,700 must be paid.
-A three-night extension to Zanzibar is available for £400 pp (with no single supplement) - please note this is inclusive of accommodation and flights only.
+We are pleased to confirm that there is no single supplement for this trip.
+To secure a booking, a deposit payment of £3,550 must be paid.

 Flights and Visas